arsaland/IAUCTB-Student-Portal-Redesign/README.md

 # IAUCTB Student Portal Redesign Screenshots

-This project is a redesign of the IAUCTB (Islamic Azad University Central Tehran Branch) student portal, focusing on creating a modern, user-friendly interface that enhances the overall student experience.
+This project is a redesign of the IAUCTB (Islamic Azad University Central Tehran Branch) student portal, focusing on creating a modern, responsive and user-friendly interface that enhances the overall student experience.
 Below are screenshots showcasing key sections of the redesigned portal.

 ---